LimelightVision/systemcore-os-public/README.md

 ## Release 13 (Prerelease, testing)

-* Can bus controller driver updates
+* Can bus controller driver updates to address can bus freezing
+* Hailo 4.23.0 -> 4.24.0
 * Fix CAN utilization metrics in Web UI and Driverstation
 * OTA Update UI now presents options to retain team number, wifi settings, vision pipelies, and so on (defaulted true)
 * Thriftiest Cam Support (this camera will not support Auto Exposure for now)